Scholarships Available

 - Scholarship will be paid in the student’s third year of college/university after verification that the student has been accepted to and is pursuing an education program

-Two, 4-year renewable awards to graduating seniors from Fremont High School and/or Holton High School:
+To be awarded to graduating seniors from Fremont High School and/or Holton High School

 - Preference to students pursuing a career in agriculture or another STEM field